Aliazzzz/DebugLogger-for-CODESYS-V3/README.md

 All messages will be added to the stDebugInformation Struct in Global Variables of the Library.

-To change the Ringbuffer size, set the the iMaxDebugEntries constant in DebugLogParam library parameter.
+# To open the Array online in the CODESYS IDE, open the librarary manager, search for the DebugLogger, double click the GLOBALS